 Violent texts of the Bible in which God commands human beings to commit acts that offend our moral sensibilities have been frequently employed in the arsenal of religious skeptics as well as within counter arguments and rhetoric.
-One can understand why, and though we can’t (nor do I intend to) settle such questions fully in this short forum article, what I do seek to illumine is as to why this portrayal of God presents us with a difficulty, hence the need to take the question seriously.
+One can understand why this portrayal of God presents Christians with a difficulty, hence the need to take the question seriously.

-On a first note I believe the real contention and difficulty pertains to the nature of God.
+For many, the real contention and difficulty pertains to the nature of God.
 As Susan Niditch illumined in some clarity, in the biblical scriptures it is not only that we find human violence meted out against other human beings but violence (as she defines as encompassing both psychological and physical harm) commanded by Yahweh himself (Niditch, 1993).
 God not only commands his people to commit acts of genocide against entire populations (the command for the Israelites to wipe out the Canaanites and hill tribes of Canaan in Joshua, for example) but is also actively involved in events that bring about great suffering and pain.
-The biblical authors make sure that the reader knows that God’s violent judgements don’t occur in a void, but are often the response to sins and evils committed by human beings themselves.
-Nonetheless, it can be difficult to marry such apparent extremes in God’s nature: one of impartial, all encompassing, and unmerited love (which many Christians associate with the ethic of Jesus in the New Testament), and one of extreme judgement and violence (which many Christians associate with the God of the Old Testament).
+Many of the biblical authors make sure that the reader knows that God’s violent judgements don’t occur arbitrarily, but are often the response to sins and evils committed by human beings themselves.
+It can be difficult to marry such apparent extremes in God’s nature: one of impartial, all encompassing, and unmerited love (which many Christians associate with the ethic of Christ in the New Testament), and one of extreme judgement and violence (which many Christians associate with the God of the Old Testament).

-The other issue biblical violence brings to fruition is what philosophers refer to as God as being ontologically the “greatest conceivable being.”
+The other issue biblical violence brings to the fore is what philosophers refer to as God as being ontologically the “greatest conceivable being.”
 God must necessarily be the greatest conceivable being, and any being that could be conceived of greater than God would, in essence, take God’s place, and therefore be God.
 However, one of the “great making” properties of such a being must be moral perfection.
 This fact illustrates deficiencies in certain concepts of God human beings have come up with.
 For example, the God of Islam (Allah) is fully partial.
-The Koran says that Allah does not love unbelievers (surah 3:31-32; 43-45), sinners (2:277), the unjust (3:57), or the proud (4:36).
-Such a being, in my judgement, cannot be morally perfect for a morally perfect being would be all-loving.
-We need only imagine the moral flaws within the parent whose love is partial and fully conditional upon his or her child doing well at certain things such as school or sport.
-Imagine the father saying to his son, “You will only have my love if you play first team rugby.
+The Qu’ran says that Allah does not love unbelievers (3:31-32; 43-45), sinners (2:277), the unjust (3:57), or the proud (4:36).
+Such a being, one might argue, cannot be morally perfect for a morally perfect being would be all-loving.
+One need only imagine the moral flaws within the parent whose love is partial and fully conditional upon his or her child doing well at certain things such as school or sport.
+Imagine a father saying to his son, “You will only have my love if you play first team [insert sport].
 If you fail your are no child of mine!”
-Any moral person would be appalled at such a condition which would no doubt affect the development and psyche of the child.
+A moral person would be appalled at such a condition which would no doubt affect the development and psyche of the child.
 Thus, a God that is all-loving is a greater being than a God who isn’t, and thus the former cannot rightly be said to be God.
-Now, though this presents an obstacle for an Islamic concept of God, so it does too for a Christian concept when we consider biblical violence.
+Now, although this presents an obstacle for an Islamic concept of God, so it does too for a Christian concept when one considers biblical violence.

 Just as one ought to be appalled with a God who is partial and whose love must be earned, one ought feel likewise about a God that not only commands genocide but also actively brings about it (i.e. the slaughter of Egyptian infants in Exodus, or in the Genesis flood myth suggesting God drowned many people).
 The real question, and one that has been entertained frequently by exegetes and defenders of the faith alike, is whether or not a morally perfect being could ever command or actively partake in such things.
-Often I find Christians to be inconsistent on this matter, often criticizing other religions and their gods for being morally flawed in some way but then defending the moral monster that numerous biblical authors make their concept of God out to be.
+Often one finds that Christians can be inconsistent on this matter, often criticizing other religions and their gods for being morally flawed in some way but then defending the apparent moral monster that numerous biblical authors make their concept of God out to be.
 Nonetheless, commentators are split on the issue.
-Evangelical scholars such as Peter Enns, Thom Starke, and Randal Rauser have argued that God did not, nor could have, actually commanded such violence, and, personally, I find Rauser to persuasively argue the point in his paper Let Nothing That Breathes Remain Alive for Philosophia Christi.
-The argument that Rauser seeks to defend can be formulated in a syllogism as follows (Rauser, 2009: 29):
+Evangelical scholars such as Peter Enns, Thom Starke, and Randal Rauser have argued that God did not, nor could have, actually commanded such violence.
+In his article Let Nothing That Breathes Remain Alive for Philosophia Christi, Rauser reasons as per the following (Rauser, 2009: 29):